SDXorg/pysd/README.md

 PySD
 ====

-System Dynamics Modeling in Python
+Simulating System Dynamics Models in Python

 This project is a simple library for running [System Dynamics](http://en.wikipedia.org/wiki/System_dynamics) models in python, with the purpose of improving integration of *Big Data* and *Machine Learning* into the SD workflow.